ChiaraSapo/exp-rob-assignment3/README.md

-Next time: separate user in other node, run for a long time, create uml.

 # Software architecture
-The general architecture is described by the following image:
+The general architecture is simply composed by 2 nodes:
-*img*
+- state_manager node that manages the robot's behavioural states and the human commands.
+- camera_manager node that manages the camera information and extracts relevant information about the balls positioned in te environment.
+The two nodes communicate via a topic (published by camera_manager) on which information is sent.

-Where state_manager implements a state machine represented in the following:
+The state_manager implements a state machine represented in the following (To visualize it: *rosrun smach_viewer smach_viewer.py*):
 <p align="center">
   <img height="400" width="500" src="https://github.com/ChiaraSapo/exp-rob-assignment3/blob/master/exp_assignment3/images/Screenshot%20from%202020-12-28%2016-05-37.png?raw=true "Title"">
 </p>
 The states will be analyzed in detail in the next section.

 # Folders

+# Doumentation
+Latex and html documentation, generated with Doxygen.

-# worlds
+# Images
-- **house2.world** (given, slightly modified): simulation with a custom-built world: an environment divided into 6 rooms.
-In each room, there is a ball of a different colour.
-Each colour is therefore associated to a different room.
-The robot has an initial position of: x = -5.0, y = 8.0, and with a yaw of -1.57 rad.
+Screenshots of state machine, environment and maps.

 # launch
 - **exp3**: launches the useful launch files.